 - When someone wins a great payout on a slot machine that you left does not mean that you missed that payout.
 There is a big chance that you wouldn’t have hit the same payout because you would not have pulled the lever at the same fraction of a second that the player did.

 With John Grochowski

-While three-reel slots still exist, the majority both in live casinos and online have five reels, and sometimes have six, seven or more.
-Instead of one payline, modern video and online slots usually have 20, 30, 40 or more paylines.
-Some don’t even use paylines at all, making any combination of like symbols connecting from left to right a potential winner, even if they’re not on a line as such.
+While three-reel slots still exist, the majority in both live casinos and online casinos have five reels, and sometimes have six, seven, or more.
+Instead of one payline, modern video and online slots usually have 20, 30, 40, or more pay lines.
+Some don’t even use pay lines at all, making any combination of the same symbols connecting from left to right a potential winner, even if they’re not on a line as such.

-You win a specified number of free spins of the reels.
-Many free spin bonuses are played on the same reels as the main game and it’s possible to win any of the prizes usually available.
+You could win a specified number of free reel spins.
+Many free spin bonuses are played on the same reels as the main game and it’s possible to win any of the usually available prizes.
 Sometimes, the main reels fade from the screen and are replaced by bonus reels with different symbols and different winning potential.

-For example, games have been introduced in the last few years in which the lowest-paying symbols are removed from the bonus reels.
-It’s still possible to win nothing on a bonus spin, but the frequency of big winners is increased.
+For example, in the last few years, games have been introduced in which the lowest-paying symbols are removed from the bonus reels.
+It’s still possible to win nothing on a bonus spin, but the frequency of big winnings are increased.

 The original wheel spin game, Wheel of Gold, was introduced in the mid-1990s and it led to the ever-popular Wheel of Fortune slots.
-Since then most slot manufacturers have introduced wheel spins.
+Since then most slot manufacturers have incorporated wheel spins.

 You touch the screen to choose an icon, and the item then reveals a credit reward for you to collect.
 On some pick’em events, you make just one choice.
 On others, you keep picking until you choose a bonus-stopper symbol.